HISTORICAL DEVELOPMENT OF THE INTERCOLLEGE RELATIONS COMMISSIONS IN THE STATE OF WASHINGTON

-During the late 1920's and early 1930's several junior colleges were founded in the State of Washington.
-The primary purpose of these schools was to enable students to complete the first two years of university without leaving home.
-A major concern of these new institutions was the transferability of courses to the various colleges and universities in the state.
+During the late 1920s and early 1930s, several junior colleges were founded in the State of Washington whose primary purpose was to enable students to complete the first two years of university without leaving home.
+A major concern of these new institutions was the "transferability" of courses to the various colleges and universities in the state.

 Only once in its history, during 1972, has the ICRC met with any organized institutional opposition.
 During the fall of that year, the presidents of the public baccalaureate institutions decided not to appoint Commission members until a review of Commissions activities, membership, and procedures could be undertaken.
 Concern was expressed that the ICRC was developing influence, which might reduce, or appear to reduce, autonomy in the individual colleges and universities.
 Following a report by the Academic Dean from Eastern Washington State College, the presidents again appointed representatives to the Commission.

 During recent years, ICRC has focused on improving the transfer process.
 This effort involves the formation of committees charged with developing basic skills requirements in English and math, defining elective courses more precisely, reviewing compliance of the various colleges with the guidelines, and studying Alternatives for the Transfer of Occupational Programs (ATOPS).
 Several schools per year are visited by the ICRC Transfer Review Committee, which produces a confidential report to help schools improve their student transfer procedures.